edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 significant disruptions to business operations.

-The concept of software evolution comes from the structured development tradition where the software development lifecycle is usually expressed in a linear form as shown in Fig. 1.
+The concept of software evolution comes from the structured development tradition where the software development lifecycle is usually expressed in terms of phases as shown in Fig. 1.
 Each phase builds on the previous one, culminating in the maintenance phase in which the project team has been disbanded and the system is in active use supported by a maintenance team.